 Lawmaker reworks bill removing flag’s Confederate link

 LITTLE ROCK, Ark.
-(AP) — An Arkansas lawmaker is trying to revive his proposal to remove the Confederate designation from the state flag, introducing a reworked bill after the original plan was rejected.
+(AP) — An Arkansas lawmaker is trying to revive his proposal to remove the Confederate designation from the state flag, introducing a reworked bill after the original plan was tabled.

 Democratic Rep. Charles Blake filed a bill Thursday that would eliminate language in state law that says the blue star above Arkansas’ name on the state flag commemorates the Confederate States of America.

-Under the new proposal, the star would represent the United States.
-The U.S. is currently designated by one of three blue stars beneath the state’s name, but that star would be changed to commemorate Native American nations.
+Under the new proposal, the star would represent the United States of America, which is currently designated by one of three blue stars beneath the state’s name.
+The star currently honoring the U.S. would commemorate Native American nations.

 As with the original proposal, the bill wouldn’t change the flag’s design.